davemaps/icds-scenario/README.md

 #### Choropleth by political boundaries

-Calculate cluster data stats by population within political boundaries Slider to filter by age
+Then, use existing political boundaries for vaccination campaigns Calculate cluster data stats by population within political boundaries Slider to filter by age
 Pop-up with same chart(s) as above
 Geocoder search to zoom to location

+####

+Rankings of states/locales most in need of vaccination

 ## Tools Used